zyratlo/texera/textdb/textdb-perftest/README.md

 By default, indices are stored in ./index/standard/ and ./index/trigram/.
-If you want to store the indices to somewhere else, you can specify the standard index path or trigram index path when run WriteIndex.
+If you want to store the indices to somewhere else, you can specify the standard index path or trigram index path when running WriteIndex.

 NOTE: Once index is created, it can be reused (no writing index needed in the future)!!!!
 		However, if you make changes to your data set(s), writing index is still needed.